Hi!

 I came to the Sanctuary after a very kind member of the public found me straying and after some work, they managed to catch me.
 Although I was microchipped it was unregistered and no one came forward to claim me so the Sanctuary took me in.

-Sadly, I was not in good shape at all; I was extremely emaciated, filthy, covered in heavy matting, weak and exhausted and completely shut down with an extreme fear of people.
+Sadly, I was not in good shape at all; I was extremely emaciated, filthy, covered in heavy matting, weak and exhausted and completely shut down and sadly I was extremely fearful of people.
 I struggled to stand and the Sanctuary carers were very worried about me so they took me straight to the vets to get me checked over.
 Thankfully my blood tests came back normal and the kind vets took the worst of the heavy matting off me and gave me a small meal that I wolfed down.

 I got lots of TLC from my carers and I slowly began to trust people but it took a few weeks before I felt safe and could trust them enough to start moving forward.
 They saw how much I loved food so they would sit and hand feed each meal to me so I slowly started to come out of my shell and even did demanding barks & stomps to be fed.

-These days, I’m a bundle of joy; I have built a really strong bond with my carers, thanks to their wonderful patience, and I love letting everyone know when dinner is even a second later than usual!
+These days, I’m a bundle of joy; I have built a really strong bond with my carers and gained confidence around people, thanks to their wonderful patience, and I love letting everyone know when dinner is even a second later than usual!

 Health wise I had been improving, slowly putting on weight, had a dental for my terrible and infected teeth; after several extractions I definitely felt better for it!
 I had X-rays done on my hips as they seemed off and both my carers and the vets were shocked that I have managed so well considering how bad my hip looks!
 My carer says I cope amazingly well with my abnormal hip joint and happily run and play in my paddock!
 I am now on daily pain relief to make sure I am comfortable as a big surgery just isn’t an option for me since I manage so well and it could make matters worse, let alone I wouldn’t cope with that kind of recovery!